 Think about Livin’ la Vida Loca.
 This song belongs to Ricky Martin, a Puerto Rican singer who wanted to grab the attention of a wider audience and become an international artist, so he found the perfect way to do it.
 He mixed a catchy Spanish expression with English lyrics and latin pop vibes.
 Bingo!
 It was a huge success, and even though he had a lot of other successful hits after that, up until this day, this song still remains his signature one.

 THE POWER OF GROUPS

 Communities are a very powerful tool that can help you when you ask yourself how to promote your book before it’s published.
 Whether we are talking about a Facebook group, a forum or even Quora or Yahoo Answers, they can put you in contact with a lot of people that could be interested in what you want to tell them.
 Join literature groups and create topic forums where you can gain interest from real potential customers.

 Create a Facebook event and invite your friends to attend it.
 Also, share that on your wall and post regularly on the event page and try to make people engage.

 Another great hook up for building up an audience could be a collaboration with bloggers.
 Do you follow certain bloggers?
 I’m sure your potential audience does that too.
 Contact influential bloggers in your industry and give them your book before you publish it.
 Have them make a review for your book.

+How to promote your book before it’s published?
+By getting personal.
 People like to relate to something or someone, especially when reading a book, listening to music or even while listening to a speech.
 Having people relate to your story will have a huge impact because emotions are what actually make people decide on buying something.
 Every channel you use in your communication is a voice that speaks for you and you should use it right.

 Think about it, talking only about your book or release can turn out to be irritating.